marcelbaklouti/domain-info-fetcher/README.md

 - 🧩 Intelligent subdomain support with automatic root domain recognition
 - 💻 Command-line interface for quick domain analysis
 - 🚀 Simple, lightweight with minimal dependencies
+- 📋 PEM-encoded certificates for direct use in other applications
+- 🔍 Detailed error messages with helpful troubleshooting suggestions
+- 🛡️ Robust error handling with specific error types

 ## Installation